Seteco/Somorrostro/Home.md

 3. _Do you just love it?_

   - **spread the word**.
-Give the project a star, post on facebook, twitter, etc. Let other know.
+Give the project a star, post on facebook, twitter, etc. Let others know.
+I have been developing netdata for 3 years.
+The best progress though has been done once users started using it. **The more people using, the better the project is**.

 4. _Do you hate it?_